satokibi44/AttractingContributors-Anime/README.md

 # List of Favorite songs
-1.Where is the love - The Black Eyed Peas
+Where is the love - The Black Eyed Peas
-2.Love Story - Taylor Swift
+1.Love Story - Taylor Swift
-3.The Pussycat Dolls - Buttons (Official Music Video) ft.
-Snoop Dogg
+2. It's a Sin - Pet Shop Boys

 ------------------------------------------
 # Attracting Contributors